Pouancé Castle

-The medieval castle of Pouancé is located in Pouancé, Maine-et-Loire, France, at the western border of the old province of Anjou, as a defence against Brittany.
+The medieval castle of Pouancé is located in Pouancé, Maine-et-Loire, France, at the western border of the old province of Anjou, where it was built as a defence against Brittany.
 Along with the remains of the city walls, it covers a surface of three hectares.
 It is nicknamed the "second castle of Anjou" because of its size, which is just less than that of the castle of Angers.
 It belongs to the Breton march, facing the Breton castle of Châteaubriant.

 Situated in a location which was fortified in the 11th century, the castle was built between the 12th and 15th centuries.
 Besieged several times during the Hundred Years' War, it became a strategic fortress at the end of the 15th century, during the Mad War.
-Ruined during the 16th century and completely abandoned since the 18th, it was saved from destruction when Louis Bessière, a inhabitant of Pouancé, decided to restore the building in the 1960s.
+Ruined during the 16th century and completely abandoned since the 18th, it was saved from destruction when Louis Bessière, an inhabitant of Pouancé, decided to restore the building in the 1960s.
 The castle is now owned by the town of Pouancé and is open to visitors during the summer months.

 The castle has been listed as a monument historique since 7 July 1926.
 Despite volunteers and amateur excavations over 40 years, little is known about the structure of the castle, due to a lack of deep archaeological surveys.

 History

-The early history of the castle
+Early history

-At the end of the early middle ages, the town of Pouancé, at the boundaries of the Breton march and the province of Anjou, was most likely fortified to oppose the Breton castle at Châteaubriant.
-The first mention of the castle dates back to 1049-1060, inside the cartulary of Carbay, which recounts the count of Anjou maintained troops and a vicarius named Landri or Landry.
+At the end of the Early Middle Ages, the town of Pouancé, at the boundaries of the Breton march and the province of Anjou, was most likely fortified to oppose the Breton castle at Châteaubriant.
+The first mention of the castle dates back to 1049–1060, inside the cartulary of Carbay, which recounts the count of Anjou maintained troops and a vicarius named Landri or Landry.
 Fragments of Merovingian sarcophagus were found in the walls of the nearby church at Saint-Aubin, proving the existence of a human settlement in Pouancé before the construction of the castle.